patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/usage-and-behavior/filters/filters.md

 #### Behavior
 To use an attribute-filter, the user must first select an _attribute_ to filter on using the left toggle, followed by choosing the specific _values_ to filter on using the right toggle.
 Whatever is selected in the attribute toggle will determine what is shown in the value toggle.

 The value toggles behave as described in the [variations for one attribute](#variations-for-one-attribute) section.
-The only difference for multiple attributes is that as users make filter selections using the attribute filter, each selection will **always** show up as a chip underneath the filters.
+The only difference for multiple attributes is that as users make filter selections using the attribute filter, each selection will **always** show up as a label underneath the filters.

 When using the attribute filter, a filter query is triggered whenever the user sets a new value.
 The following are triggers applicable to the variations of the attribute-value filter shown above.